-BOLI is the acronym for Bank Owned Life Insurance; a form of permanent life insurance owned by banks to offset the future costs of providing employee benefits.
-The insureds are employees, and the institution retains at least some interest in the death benefit proceeds.
+BOLI is an acronym for Bank-Owned Life Insurance; a form of permanent life insurance owned by banks to offset the future costs of providing employee benefits.
+The insureds are highly compensated employees, and the institution retains at least some interest in the death benefit proceeds.
+When structured correctly, BOLI’s favorable assets/liabilities timing symmetry, accounting treatment and tax advantages make it a valuable balance sheet asset.

 There are several variations of permanent life insurance (e.g., whole life, universal life, variable life, indexed life, variable universal life) but for the discussion of BOLI, it mostly boils down to general account (GA) and separate account (SA)1.